insure logo

 Powered by:

-Cheapest car insurance companies for teen drivers in Indiana
+Cheapest teen car insurance companies in Indiana

-In Indiana, Indiana Farmers Insurance offers the lowest rates for drivers ages 16-19, averaging $3,077 per year for full coverage with 100/300/100 limits and $500 deductibles.
+In Indiana, Indiana Farmers Insurance offers the cheapest coverage for drivers ages 16-19, averaging $3,077 per year for full coverage with 100/300/100 limits and $500 deductibles.

-The next lowest average premium comes from Auto-Owners, at $3,395.
+The next lowest average premium comes from Auto-Owners at $3,395.

 CompanyAverage annual premium